boylett/react-router-zod-forms/README.md

             }
           );

-          // The `response` object can be mutated directly, you don't have to return it but you can if you want response.message = `Changes to page '${title}' saved successfully`;
+          // The `response` object can be mutated directly, you
+          // don't have to return it but you can if you want response.message = `Changes to page '${title}' saved successfully`;

+          // If you need to return a Response, ie. a redirect or
+          // cookie header, simply throw it instead throw redirect(...);
+          throw Response(...);

+          // Throwing an Error will populate the `response` object
+          // with the error message and return it with status 500 throw new Error("Something went wrong!");
         }
       },
     }